 Don’t think about food too much

-If food is still the highlight of your day, seek insight into why that is.
+If food is still the highlight of your day, you might seek insight into why that is.
 Perhaps you’re unhappy at work or in your relationship, and your preoccupation with food is just a smokescreen for dealing with those issues.
 If you’re eating as a way of distracting yourself from the issues in your life, try to deal with the root issue – whether it be through therapy, journaling, or just being with your feelings.
 Emotional issues are usually why we overeat in the first place, and unless we deal with them, no diet will ever be effective.

 Finally, here are some books that I’ve found personally helpful or think might be helpful for those who would like to have a better relationship to food and their bodies.

 Breaking the Food Seduction by Neil Barnard, MD